parthojit/magnetic/README.md

 1. Run ws_server.py

-2. Open index.html in browser
+2. Open index.html in browser and check log

-3. Visualize operation
+3. Visualize operation of "MyCanvas" to confirm